dmbf29/rails-api-tutorial/README.md

 - Configure the generators to skip generating views, helpers, and assets when you generate a new resource.

 You can read more about the changes in the [official documentation](https://guides.rubyonrails.org/api_app.html).

-Also, the `-d` makes sure we start with a postgresql database (instead of the default sqlite)

 ## Designing the DB